ucbi/uniform/guides/introduction/Getting Started.md

 > #### More on eject.exs {: .info}
 >
 > See [eject.exs Options](./how-it-works.html#eject-exs-options)
-> for an explanation of supported options.
+> for an exblueprintation of supported options.

 ## Ejecting an Application